jflavigne-sidlee/swarm/docs/design/writing_functions.md

     - Copy the current document to a versioned file (e.g., file_name_v1.md).
     - Store version metadata in the original file if required.
     - **Notes:**
         - Ensure versioning does not overwrite prior snapshots.
+        - this feature is implemented in src/functions/writer/version_control.py

 8. search_and_replace(file_name: str, search_text: str, replace_text: str) -> int
     - **Purpose:** Find and replace text across the entire document or within a specific section.